• Mental Health

 What Are Headspace Users Saying?

-The Headspace app has high star ratings and reviews with both Google and Apple.
-They have a 4.9 star rating based on 874,000 reviews on the Apple Store and a 4.5 star rating based on 260,000 reviews on the Google Play Store.
-Despite the high ratings, there are some really big complaints about the Headspace app.
+The Headspace app has 4.8 stars from 939.7K reviews from the Apple App Store and 4.5 stars from 304K reviews from the Google Play Store.
+Despite the high ratings, there are a few complaints about the Headspace app.

 Bad Customer Service